avoorhis/vamps-node.js/README.md

 **Download and Install Vagrant (https://www.vagrantup.com/)**

-Create an empty directory named 'vamps-node.js' and place the two files (Vagrantfile and Vagrantboot4568.sh from the vamps-node.js github site) into it.
+Create an empty directory named 'vamps-node.js' and place the two files (Vagrantfile and Vagrantboot4568.sh from this 'vamps-node.js' github site) into it.

 Alternatively install the vamps-node.js source code (assumes git is installed): by running 'git clone https://github.com/avoorhis/vamps-node.js.git'.